 Applicants are required to submit a Program Logic diagram with their application, including project aim, inputs, activities, outputs, and expected outcomes and impacts.
-A video explaining how to complete a program logic may be viewed here.

 Research Impact Assessment

 The Program Logic will be used to optimise the probability of research impact at application stage.
 If the research is funded, the Program Logic will guide the measurement of impact throughout the project and at its conclusion.